jckleiner/notion-backup/README.md

 ![example workflow name](https://github.com/jckleiner/notion-backup/workflows/notion-backup-workflow/badge.svg?branch=master)

+### Warning: this repo is far from done, it's still work-in-progress!

 TODO:

 0. Create gifs for readme, update readme, document also how github actions work in this project
-1. Gist: GoogleCredentials-Service Account, apache http client
+1. Gist: GoogleCredentials-Service Account, apache http client, okhttp
-2. upload file to GDrive/Nextcloud/Dropbox
+2. upload file to Nextcloud
 3. create Dockerfile so ci-cd will pull it from dockerhub

 ### 1. Find Your notion-space-id